kashyappanda/RPi_Benchmarks/README.md

 Matrix multiplication is achieved on the QPU through the use and modification of [QMKL](https://github.com/Idein/qmkl), which is a Math Kernel Library for the QPU.

-Additionally, for the Raspberry Pi 3 Model B+, the matrix multiplication performance on the QPU is compared with the performance of the NEON SIMD Unit, through the use of [OpenBLAS](https://www.openblas.net/), which utilizes the NEON SIMD unit.
+Additionally, for the Raspberry Pi 3 Model B+, the matrix multiplication benchmark is also run on the NEON SIMD Unit through the use of [OpenBLAS](https://www.openblas.net/).

 ## Requirements